dariomatias-dev/scroll_infinity/README.md

 - Inserting ranges with `null` values for identification;
 - Limitation of repetitions;
 - Real item index mapping when using intervals.

+## How Pagination Works

+The pagination mechanism is based on requesting a new page of items when the user scrolls to the end of the list (or manually triggers loading if `automaticLoading` is disabled).
+The `loadData` function is called with the current page index, and it should return a list of up to `maxItems`.

+If the returned list is empty on the **first request**, the widget assumes there are no items to display and shows an empty state widget or message.

+If the request returns `null` at any time, it indicates that an error occurred during data fetching, and the error state will be displayed.

+Intervals can be used to insert `null` values periodically in the list, which can serve as placeholders to display ads, dividers, or other special widgets.

+## Note on Generic Type `T`

+The `ScrollInfinity` widget uses a generic type `T` to support any data model.
+When using features like `interval`, ensure that `T` is nullable (`T?`), as `null` values will be inserted into the list to represent special items (e.g., ads, dividers or spacers).
+The `itemBuilder` must handle these cases accordingly.

 ## Usage